 Investigates how, and why, ancient Greek and Roman literature and art has influenced the history of literature, art and ideas since antiquity, with special emphasis upon comparing post-classical texts, artwork and performances with their classical sources of inspiration and provocation.
 Topics and readings vary according to the focus of the course in a given semester.
 (Writing-intensive.)
 Prerequisite, one course in Latin, Greek or classical studies, or consent of instructor.
 Maximum enrollment, 20.

 Women, Gender and Power in the Ancient World.

-An interdisciplinary study of the varying degrees and types of power available to women in ancient Egypt and Greece.
-Students will analyze evidence from art, archaeology, classical literature, history and sociology to interpret the social construction of race, gender, class and sexuality in these ancient societies.
+An interdisciplinary study of the varying degrees and types of power available to women in ancient Mediterranean societies Students will analyze evidence from art, archaeology, classical literature, history, philosophy, and sociology to interpret the social construction of race, gender, class, and sexuality in ancient Egypt or ancient Greece or ancient Rome.
 (Writing-intensive.)
 Prerequisite, one course in Latin, Greek, classical studies or women's studies.
 (Same as Women's Studies 341.)
 Maximum enrollment, 20.

 Ethics and Politics in Ancient Greece and Rome.

 A study of Greek and Roman attitudes toward the question of private and public behavior, concentrating on such topics as the meaning of success, the use of power, the function of language in political life, the relationship between the individual and the state, and the role of the state in regulating behavior.
 Contemporary applications.
 Readings from Thucydides, Plato, Aristotle, Cicero, Sallust and Tacitus.
 (Oral Presentations.)
 Prerequisite, one course in Latin, Greek, classical studies, political theory, philosophy or consent of instructor.